ejaku/grgen/doc/README.txt

 TESTS
 -----

-The tests subdirectory contains an automated testbench used to check the consistency of our GrGen.NET releases.
+The test and tests subdirectories contain an automated testbench used to check the consistency of our GrGen.NET releases.
 You can run the testbench by executing the "test.sh" shell script (for Windows you must use Cygwin).
-The source distribution contains further frontend/generation only tests, regarding exection the same applies as for the backend/shell execution tests.

 HELP